tambanivohitra007/impact2025/README.md

 # IMPACT 2025 For secretary

-A locally hosted application designed to help church secretaries manage Bible study participants, track attendance for various sessions, and record referral information.
+A locally hosted application designed to help church secretaries manage evangelistic campain participants, track attendance for various sessions, and record referral information.
 Built with a focus on offline usability and a clear, manageable interface.

 ## Features